-In feature transmission, SC focuses on task performance, which is affected by the reconstructed feature at the receiver. \cite{21} and \cite{22} design AE-based feature SC models to transmit semantic information of the intermediate features in the image retrieval model and the classification model, respectively.
-The measurement in feature transmission is downstream task performance, such as classification accuracy, etc. \cite{23} and \cite{24} design SC models for the features of the multi-task model and the multi-modal model transmitted through AWGN channel. \cite{66} leverages an information bottleneck (IB) framework to formalize a rate-distortion trade-off between the informativeness of the encoded semantic information and the inference performance.
-To reduce the computational cost, \cite{65} uses filter pruning strategy on the classification model and \cite{67} adds branch networks on the point-cloud processing model for early exiting in CI scenario. \cite{68} and \cite{72} study collaborative semantic communication, where the features of correlated source data among different users are transmitted via a shared channel, then fused at the cloud to perform retrieval or identification task.
+In feature transmission, SC focuses on task performance, which is affected by the reconstructed feature at the receiver. \cite{21} and \cite{22} designed CNN-based feature SC models to transmit semantic information of the intermediate features of the image retrieval model and the classification model, respectively.
+Downstream task performance, such as classification accuracy, is typically used as a measure of feature transmission quality. \cite{23} and \cite{24} designed SC models for transmitting the features of the multi-task model and the multi-modal model through the AWGN channel.
+In addition, the information bottleneck (IB) framework has been leveraged to formalize the trade-off between the informativeness of encoded semantic information and inference performance \cite{66}.
+To reduce computational costs, filter pruning strategies was used on classification model \cite{65}, and branch networks were introduced for early exiting in CI scenarios \cite{67}. \cite{68} and \cite{72} studied collaborative semantic communication, where the features of correlated source data among different users are transmitted via a shared channel, then fused in the cloud to perform retrieval or identification tasks.

-As we can see, the ANN enabled SC works are applied on various kinds of data, and the feature SC framework is the effective tool in CI.
-Moreover, since the output of the neural network is all floating-point numbers, most SC works only do experiments on the analog channel like AWGN or Rayleigh slow fading channel, and only \cite{56} and \cite{22} consider the digital channel.
-However, in \cite{56} and \cite{22}, the quantization steps required to binarize information is not only non-differentiable but also adds computational overhead.
-In this paper, we investigate the feature SC framework for CI under digital channels, which does not require explicit quantization and can be directly applied to digital channels.
+Most SC models only consider analog channels as the output of DNN models is typically represented in floating-point values.
+To enable the application of DNN-based SC models to digital channels, additional quantization or sampling steps are required to convert the model outputs to binary bits \cite{22,92,93}.
+In this study, we investigate the feasibility of using the feature SC framework for CI under digital channels, which eliminates the need for explicit quantization.